Racing towards efficient cars with Ericsson’s connected traffic application

 Innovation requires collaboration

-To win the challenge, the team behind Stella Vie combined their knowledge of automotive design, smart power grids, intelligent transport systems (ITS) and connected infrastructure.
-Solar Team Eindhoven exemplifies the cross-industry collaborations that are needed to make the most of ITS.
+To win the challenge, the team behind Stella Vie combined their knowledge of automotive design, smart power grids, intelligent transport systems and connected infrastructure.
+Solar Team Eindhoven exemplifies the cross-industry collaborations that are needed to make the most of intelligent transport systems .

-Similarly, our solutions brings together all the divergent parts of the connected transport ecosystem, with the goal of creating a better standard of living for all.
-Working with Solar Team Eindhoven, we were able to create a customized prototype drawing data made available through Ericsson’s Connect Urban Transport.
-Beyond prototypes, Connected Urban Transport is connecting traffic ecosystems today.
+The solutions used for Stella Vie brings together all the divergent parts of the connected transport ecosystem, with the goal of creating a better standard of living for all.
+Working with Solar Team Eindhoven, we were able to create a customized prototype drawing data made available through Ericsson’s vehilcle cloud solutions.

-An example of this can be seen the Talking Traffic project in the Netherlands, where the Dutch traffic authority is utilizing the cloud and IoT to maximize traffic flow without costly investments in new infrastructure.
+An example of how these are used in real-life can be seen in the Talking Traffic project in the Netherlands, where the Dutch traffic authority is utilizing the cloud and IoT to maximize traffic flow without costly investments in new infrastructure.

-In 2016, The Dutch traffic authority tasked Siemens, Simacan and Ericsson to create a nationwide ITS that would maximize traffic flow on existing roads, rails and waterways.
+In 2016, The Dutch traffic authority tasked Siemens, Simacan and Ericsson to create a nationwide intelligent transport system that would maximize traffic flow on existing roads, rails and waterways.
 Six months later, the consortium rolled out a cloud-based platform that collects and shares data between infrastructure, vehicles and people.
-The Talking Traffic platform utilizes both short- and long-range communication technologies to create a smart traffic ecosystem.
-Our cloud platform, Connected Urban Transport, now serves as the front door of the Dutch infrastructure systems, allowing all stakeholders to cooperate.
+The connected vehicle platform utilizes both short- and long-range communication technologies to create a smart traffic ecosystem.
+Our vehicle cloud platform serves as the front door of the Dutch infrastructure systems, allowing all stakeholders to cooperate.

 Fast is not enough, Stella Vie is smart